-- Get a clear picture of the problems. - ✓ Before the medicine starts, write down exactly what problems are happening, and how often. - ✓ Do this every week after the medicine starts. - ✓ If the problems are not as bad or don't happen as often, the medicine might be helping.
-But these problems can get better or worse, whether or not medicine is given. - ✓ After being on the medicine awhile, a person may have less of the problems.
-Or the problem may not get better.
+- Get a clear picture of the behavior. - ✓ Before the medicine starts, write down exactly what behaviors are happening, and how often. - ✓ Do this every week after the medicine starts. - ✓ If the behaviors are not as bad or don't happen as often, the medicine might be helping.
+But these behaviors can get better or worse, whether or not medicine is given. - ✓ After being on the medicine awhile, a person may show less of the behavior.
+Or the symptom may not get better.
 Talk to the person prescribing the medicine about a lower dose or stopping the medicine.